More from our experts

 According to our 2020 survey data, access to retirement savings programs, such as a 401(k) appear at the top of employee wishlists.
 And if your part-time team is among the 49% of adults without any savings, they’ll likely appreciate you helping them contribute to the long-term prospects of their retirement nest egg.

 There’s also legislation picking up steam to make it easier for people to sock away money for post-work life.
 Here are some of the most notable measures:

-- Employment Retirement Income Security ACT If you decide to offer part-time employees access to a qualified retirement plan — either state-run or through a private provider — remember that eligibility must comply with the Employee Retirement Income Security Act (ERISA) and what’s referred to as the “1,000-hour rule.”To summarize, this rule states that employees who have completed 1,000 hours of work in a 12-month period are eligible to participate in any retirement plan that is offered to other employees.
+- Employment Retirement Income Security ACT (1000 hour rule) If you decide to offer part-time employees access to a qualified retirement plan — either state-run or through a private provider — remember that eligibility must comply with the Employee Retirement Income Security Act (ERISA) and what’s referred to as the “1,000-hour rule.”To summarize, this rule states that employees who have completed 1,000 hours of work in a 12-month period (which is roughly 20 hours week and could apply to the majority of part-time employees), are eligible to participate in any retirement plan that is offered to other employees.